-Possible statuses Description Normal Operation Successful communication No Communication with the device TV-UCXP683T has lost communication with the Act Net device Duplicate Address on the network More than one device has the same Device Address.
-Unsupported Device Type Device is not recognized Act Net Wiring Error Loopback error on Act Net bus, possibly caused by wiring problem or hardware failure.
-Act Net Bus Configuration This table shows devices connected to the Act Net port.
+Act Net Bus Configuration This table shows devices s connected to the Act Net port.
 Most fields are editable.
-Current Address Bus address of the Act N et device Device Description Edit the name if needed.
-Serial Number field is read-only if the co rice corresponds to Current Address in the same row.
-This orresponding device is in communication, otherwise t user can enter the serial number manually (can be found r).
-New Device Address Select a new bus addres s from the drop-down list.
-Configuration Status Once all changes are acc success/fail statuses. cepted, after applying changes this fields shows Possible statuses Description Success Address selection successful.
+Current Address Bus address of the Act Net device Device Description Edit the name if needed Serial Number field is read-only if the co vice corresponds to Current Address in the same row.
+This orresponding device is in communication, otherwise at user can enter the serial number manually (can be found or).
+New Device Address Select a new bus address from the drop-down list.
+Configuration Status Once all changes are accepted, after applying changes this fields shows success/fail statuses.
+Possible statuses Description Success Address selection successful.
 It may take a few seconds to updates in the status table.
 Please refresh the page to see the updated status table.
 In Progress This string appears after accepting the changes and before success/fail messages are appeared.
-This rate.
+This message may not appear all the time due to data refresh rate.
 Invalid serial number format A serial number that was entered manually has an invalid format.
-Correct format example: 01647-20212- format rate.
-A serial number that was entered manually has an invalid format.
-Correct format example: 01647-20212-250-160 Serial number format is valid, but the device with the format Device not found rate.
-A serial number that was entered manually has an invalid format.
-Correct format example: 01647-20212-250-160 Serial number format is valid, but the device with the number cannot be located.
-If the New Device Address is a duplicate, select an unused address from the drop-down list.
-To update the Device not found Select unused address A serial number that was entered manually has an invalid format.
-Correct format example: 01647-20212-250-160 Serial number format is valid, but the device with the number cannot be located.
-If the New Device Address is a duplicate, select an unused address from the drop-down list.
+Correct format example: 01647-20212-250-160 Device not found Serial number format is valid, but the device with the number cannot be located.
+Select unused address If the New Device Address is a duplicate, select an unused address from the drop-down list.
 To update the table, click Accept after every change.
+Unknown Error Firmware or bus error.
+Auto addressed device When a device that does not have an address is found on the bus, an unused address in automatically assigned.
+You can select a different address in the New Device Address field, if needed.